How You Can Boost Metabolism For Fast Weight Loss

 - Increase muscle mass with resistance training to boost metabolism

-- Sleep for at least 7 hours a day
+- Not enough sleep slows your metabolism , aim for 7 hours a day

 - Drink more water.
 You’ll be less thirsty, consume fewer high-calorie sugary drinks, feel more full, and lose more weight.

 - Check your thyroid status.
 Low thyroid gland function slows metabolism and causes weight gain.